minprog/cs50x-1718-1819/info/10 Syllabus.md

 ## Problems

 Problems are the core of the course, enabling you to practice your problem solving skills.

-Problems are evaluated primarily along axes of correctness, design, and style, with scores ordinarily determined by 3 × correctness + 2 × design + 1 × style.
+Problems are assessed primarily along axes of correctness, design, and style, with scores ordinarily determined by the formula **3 × correctness + 2 × design + 1 × style**.
+Correctness for each submission is expected to be perfect.

-Re-submission of problems is not possible until the following semester.

 ## Exam

-The course has one 90-minute exam.
+Both parts of the course have one 90-minute exam.
 It is "closed-book," meaning that you are allowed as attributes a pen or pencil, and nothing else.
 You can only take the exam if you have submitted all problems up until the date of the exam.
-One retake is offered.
+Each student can have one exam resit per academic year.

 ## Schedule

 For fulltime students, each module is due by a pre-set deadline.
 Late work is not ordinarily accepted, except in cases of medical emergency.
 A schedule of problem deadlines and quizzes, subject to change, appears below.
 All deadlines are at 23:59 on the date mentioned, or just a little bit later.

 #### Programming 1